My Quiet Kitchen

 2. On the stovetop, preheat a soup pot over medium heat.
 Saute the onion and fresh mushrooms for about 8 minutes.
 The mushrooms will release their moisture during this time.
 Add the carrots and garlic, and cook for another 2 to 3 minutes.

-two photos of blending the creamy cashew mixture and adding to the pot.
+two photos showing how to blend the creamy base and add to the pot.

 1. Combine the dried mushroom mixture (including the water), cashews, and 2 cloves of garlic in a high-speed blender.
 Blend until completely smooth.